Middle East Bank (Kenya): Ownership

 The shares of stock of Middle East Bank Kenya are privately held.
 The largest single shareholder, with 25% shareholding, is BNP Paribas Fortis, a Belgian financial services provider that is a subsidiary of BNP Paribas, a French banking conglomerate that is the largest banking group in the world.
-Shareholding in Meddle East Bank is depicted in the table below:
+Shareholding in Middle East Bank is depicted in the table below:

 Branch network

 as of December 2020, the bank maintains its headquarters in Nairobi, Kenya's capital and largest city.
 It has three branches; two in Nairobi and another in Mombasa, Kenya's second-largest city.